scscriptionsh/datasci611/lecture-01/slides.rst

 (3) Software Engineering
 ------------------------

+.. container:: twocol

+  .. container:: leftside

     0. What programs and programming languages actually are
     1. How to design reliable programs
     2. How to use Git like a software engineer
     3. How to package, distribute, document, programs

+.. container:: rightside

+   .. image :: images/galaxy-brain.png
+     :width: 400px

 ----